tarantool/doc/doc/book/replication/index.rst

             register_replication_tab(9);
         </script>

-This shows that the two servers are once again in synch, and that each server sees what the other server wrote.
+This shows that the two instances are once again in synch, and that each instance sees what the other instance wrote.

 To clean up, say "``os.exit()``" on both Terminal #1 and Terminal #2, and then on either terminal say: